gabriellemia/Jimini-project/README.md

 ## Our solution

-Jimini revolutionises collaborative working by gamifying productivity and tailoring the experience for individuals with ADHD.
+Jimini revolutionises collaborative working in the work environment by gamifying productivity and tailoring the experience for individuals with ADHD.
 It provides a visually appealing and interactive platform where employees can earn rewards, track their achievements, and connect with colleagues in a virtual office environment.
 By simplifying task management and offering a "start random task" mode, Jimini removes decision-making barriers and fosters a sense of accomplishment.

 ## 📸 Screenshots